drlukeparry/pyslm/docs/examples/basic_hatching.rst

     model.mid = 1
     model.buildStyles.append(bstyle)

-Once these are set, these structures can be used for exporting the scan vectors to a variety of formats via libSLM or for analysis of the build process or for use in other applications such as simulation.
+Once these are set, these structures can be used for exporting the scan vectors to a variety of formats via `libSLM  <https://github.com/drlukeparry/libSLM>`_ or for analysis of the build process or for use in other applications such as simulation.

 Analysing Scan Paths
 ----------------------
-Analysis of the layers can be achieved using the `pyslm.analysis` module.
+Analysis of the layers can be achieved using the :mod:`pyslm.analysis` module.
 The path distance and the estimate time taken to scan the layer can be predicted.
 Additionally other information during the build process such as the jump distance can be obtained.